A Short Story Podcast Series

 Each lesson includes:

-Lesson overview (title, grade level, subject area, learning objectives)
+Lesson overview with title, grade band, subject area, and learning objectives

-Key vocabulary with phonetic spelling and plain-language definitions
+Key vocabulary with phonetic spelling and plain language definitions

-Core story content based on the Precise Storytelling Framework
+Core story content created through the Precise Storytelling Framework

 Full podcast transcript